isomerpages/mlaw-corp/news/press-releases/_posts/2020-10-12-Extension-of-Relief-Periods-under-the-COVID-19-Temporary-Measures-Act-for-Specified-Categories-of-Contracts.md

     a. <u>Event and tourism-related contracts, up to 31 December 2020</u>: The extension will provide individuals and businesses who have booked events or tours taking place in late 2020 and 2021 with more time to monitor the COVID-19 situation and discuss with their vendors whether and how they should proceed, before deciding if they need to rely on reliefs under the Act.

-    <br><br>b. <u>Options to purchase and sale and purchase agreements with developers, up to 31 December 2020</u>: The extension will assist purchasers of residential, commercial and industrial properties who require more time to make their payments, particularly those who pay developers directly without taking a bank loan, with minimal impact to developers' cash flow.
+    b. <u>Options to purchase and sale and purchase agreements with developers, up to 31 December 2020</u>: The extension will assist purchasers of residential, commercial and industrial properties who require more time to make their payments, particularly those who pay developers directly without taking a bank loan, with minimal impact to developers' cash flow.

-    <br><br>c. <u>Construction contracts or supply contracts, or any performance bond granted thereto, up to 31 March 2021</u>: The construction sector continues to face significant delays, due to work stoppages during the Circuit Breaker and reduced operating capacity because of the implementation of Safe Management Measures.
+    c. <u>Construction contracts or supply contracts, or any performance bond granted thereto, up to 31 March 2021</u>: The construction sector continues to face significant delays, due to work stoppages during the Circuit Breaker and reduced operating capacity because of the implementation of Safe Management Measures.
 The extension will provide contractors with continued support as they adjust to new operating requirements, and also complement the other relief measures for the sector from the Government.

 {:start="10"}
 10. After the relief period (or extended relief period) under Part 2 of the Act ends for each category of contract, the reliefs triggered by a Notification for Relief that has already been served will cease.
 Parties may commence or resume legal and enforcement action, as provided for in their contracts and in general law.
 Parties will no longer be able to file Notifications for Relief or Applications for an Assessor's Determination.
 Exceptions apply only in the following three categories of contracts, where Applications for an Assessor's Determination may be submitted within two months after the end of the extended relief period under Part 2 of the Act:

     a. <u>Event and tourism-related contracts</u>: Parties must serve a Notification for Relief by 31 December 2020 but may submit an Application for an Assessor's Determination up to 28 February 2021.

-    <br><br>b. <u>Options to purchase</u><sup><a href="#fn4" id="ref4">4</a></sup>: Parties must serve a Notification for Relief by 31 December 2020 but may submit an Application for an Assessor’s Determination up to 28 February 2021.
+    b. <u>Options to purchase</u><sup><a href="#fn4" id="ref4">4</a></sup>: Parties must serve a Notification for Relief by 31 December 2020 but may submit an Application for an Assessor’s Determination up to 28 February 2021.

-    <br><br>c. <u>Construction contracts or supply contracts, or any performance bond granted thereto</u>: Parties must serve a Notification for Relief by 31 March 2021 but may submit an Application for an Assessor's Determination up to 31 May 2021.
+    c. <u>Construction contracts or supply contracts, or any performance bond granted thereto</u>: Parties must serve a Notification for Relief by 31 March 2021 but may submit an Application for an Assessor's Determination up to 31 May 2021.

 **Changes to repayment scheme for rental arrears**